Skip to Content

 Easy To Make DIY Farmhouse Table Riser

-I used new wood but added a rustic appearance by distressing the wood and using a dry brush chalk paint technique.
+I used new wood but gave it a rustic appearance by distressing it and using a dry-brush chalk paint technique.

 What Is A Table Riser?

-A table riser creates visual interest to table centerpieces, vignettes and bookshelves by elevating certain items at varying heights.
+A table riser creates visual interest in table centerpieces, vignettes, and bookshelves by elevating certain items at varying heights.

 You can use a table riser to add height to candlesticks, floral arrangements, centerpiece items, and more.